 Spartan coaches and staff members volunteer in the Greater Lansing area to support the community.

-Haller, who joined the athletics department as an associate athletics director for administration in 2010, directs and oversees all areas of the Varsity `S' Club as part of his role as associate AD.
+Haller, who joined the athletics department as an associate athletics director for administration in 2010, directs and oversees all areas of the Varsity `S' Club as part of his role as senior associate AD.
 The biggest initiative has been to increase membership by reaching out to past Spartan student-athletes.
-In addition to serving as the executive director of the Varsity `S' Club, Haller is the department's student-athlete ombudsman and the liaison to other departments on campus.

 Prior to his appointment in athletics, Haller was a 1st Lt. for the MSU Police Department and served on the force for 13 years.